bocoup/coral-ask-election-2016/README.md

 ## Installation
 This application depends on an AWS installation of [Ask](https://github.com/coralproject/ask-install/releases/latest) with S3 support.
 Please read the documentation for installing and configuring Ask at https://docs.coralproject.net/products/ask/.

+1. Follow the instructions at [data/README.md](data/README.md) to import the interactive form into your Ask installation.
-1. Clone this repository to your local machine
+2. Clone this repository to your local machine

         git clone https://github.com/bocoup/coral-ask-election-2016.git

-2. Copy the file `config.sample.json` in the project root to `/public/config.json`, then set the values of each key to match your deployment.
+3. Copy the file `config.sample.json` in the project root to `/public/config.json`, then set the values of each key to match your deployment.

 ```json
 {